| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 criminal records had been dropped from active consideration though the sure winners are

+still retained.
 This campaign against criminalization of

 politics has evoked a very enthusiastic response from all sections of the public